cotriml/bossabox-backend-challenge/readme.md

 Make sure to have debugger configured on your text editor or IDE.

-* For watch directories changes.
-Run the following command in a separate terminal bash:
+* For watch directories changes, run the following command in a separate terminal bash:

 	`npm run watch`